Until a couple of years ago disk storage was a pretty tame market, with two big players and a couple of smaller HDD makers.

 the HyperX 3K should be seen as a more budget-friendly version of the HyperX.
 A NAND memory cell wears out when it's written

-to and deleted and the p/e rating provides a guideline for how many cycles a disk can go through before it becomes incapable
+to and deleted gets deleted.
+The p/e rating provides a guideline for how many cycles a disk can go through before it becomes incapable

 of holding data.
-The endurance of the HyperX 3K isn't too bad though, it has the same p/e cycle rating as most other consumer
+It sounds low but the endurance of the HyperX 3K isn't too bad, it has the same p/e cycle rating as most other consumer

 SSDs.
 Using very conservative numbers, the disk should easily last over eight years in the hands of most enthusiasts.